-Our intention is to have high hopes and aspirations for all of our pupils so that they achieve to the best of their ability, whatever background they come from and in spite of any challenges they face.
+Our intention is to have high aspirations for all of our pupils so that they achieve to the best of their ability, whatever background they come from and in spite of any challenges they face.
 Our Pupil Premium Strategy is to enable disadvantaged children to reach their potential both academically and socially and to provide them with an inspiring, innovative and inclusive curriculum which gives them the cultural capital they need to succeed in life.

-We will carefully consider all the challenges experienced by disadvantaged pupils and provide a whole school approach to tackling these, working in partnership with parents and carers and outside agencies where necessary.
+We will carefully consider all the challenges experienced by disadvantaged pupils and provide a whole school approach to tackling these, working in partnership with parents and carers.